 Q: Is there anyone on SoundBetter you know and would recommend to your clients?

-A: There are several engineers that work out of Rarefied that are on SoundBetter.
+A: There are several engineers that make guest appearances at Rarefied that are on SoundBetter.
 Look for Justin Truelove for your rap/hip-hop needs.
 Ariel Levine is another excellent engineer for almost any type of music.

 Q: What advice do you have for a customer looking to hire a provider like you?

-A: If you're an engineer looking for a studio to work out of, try to find out how the studio was designed and built.
+A: Try to find out how the studio was designed and built.
 Were professional acousticians involved or was it just put together in a make-shift fashion?
 Also see how well the studio is managed.
 How well is the gear maintained?
 How much initial support is given to you when you're first getting your feet wet at the studio?
-If you're an artist looking to book a studio to record at take a tour of several studios.
+Take a tour of several studios.
 Listen to projects done at each of the studios and have conversations with the engineers you would potentially be working with.
 Make sure the engineer's attitude and the vibe of the studio fits with you and your music.

 Q: Analog or digital and why?